alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 code between lines with three dashes.
 Within this header, you need to have at least a `date` entry but you can add other data, as you will see below.
 Following the header comes the page content, which is any Markdown.
-Note, however, that it is important to have a level one heading as this will be used to produce the _slug_.
-Also, you can define where the extract will end that is shown on the index page by adding `<!-- more -->` (an HTML comment) to the page.
+Note, however, that it is important to have a level one heading as the plugin uses it to produce the _slug_.
+Also, by adding `<!-- more -->` to the page, you can define where the extract will end that the index page shows.

 !!! example "Write your first post"